 The episode from Sept 12th 2019 “The Power of Sticky Notes” is one of my favorites.

 One to definitely subscribe to.

 Another podcast from the US, “The Shakeup Learning Show“, hosted by Kasey Bell guides teachers with tech tips, classroom management and lesson strategies along with some great interviews with other brilliant educators.

 New episodes are released every Tuesday.
 I particularly enjoyed Episode 30 “9 Ways to Improve Student Writing with Google Docs”.

-Firstly, don’t be put off by the fact it’s titled as a podcast about maths, Mr Barton Maths Podcast is for ALL teachers.
+Firstly, don’t be put off by the fact it’s titled as a podcast about math, Mr Barton Maths Podcast is for ALL teachers.

 Whether you are just starting out on your education career or you’ve already earned your battle scars, this is a podcast you shouldn’t miss.